ljzolw/ljzolw.github.io/_posts/2016-12-13-to-refactor-some-strings.md

 ![single rdtool command: BuildProfiles, sequence diagram, with only blue parts - infrastructure - highlighted, but with a green horizontal line cutting through all the layers.
 The line stops at the level of 'Extract relevant data' where domain objects start and appears again at 'send data to Formatter from Business layer', more or less.
 The size of the green line is reduced to 66% of the original length](/img/161213/current_flow_3_true_horizontal_problem.png)

-The parsers, formatters and other 'environment-based syntax' (Jekyll, wikidot, wikimedia...) should be located in the 'blue' area of the picture - infrastructure level.
+Those parsers, formatters and other 'environment-based syntax' (Jekyll, wikidot, wikimedia...) should be located in the 'blue' area of the picture - infrastructure level.

 The new internal data model is the green line cross-cutting all the layers.